theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/microsoft-fabric-onelake.md

 The retry function is implemented according to [Microsoft Guidelines](https://docs.microsoft.com/en-us/azure/architecture/best-practices/retry-service-specific#retry-strategies).
 The retry logic is based on WebExceptionStatus.

-Rollback covers scenarios where extractions do not fail due to connection failures but due to an error when connecting to SAP.
-In those cases Xtract Universal tries to remove any files from the Lakehouse that were created in the course of the extraction.
+Rollback applies to situations where extractions fail, not because of connection issues, but due to an error when connecting to SAP.
+In these cases, Xtract Universal attempts to delete any files created in the Lakehouse during the extraction process.

 {% include "destinations/assign-destination.md" %}